Tornadoes of 2006: March

 There were 143 confirmed tornadoes in the US in March.

+March 8 (Democratic Republic of the Congo)

+A tornado damaged thousands of buildings, amounting to about 1/3 of the total buildings in the town of Oicha.
+This included houses, schools, churches, commercial buildings, and hospitals.
+Three were killed and 66 were injured, including 3 in critical condition.

 March 9–13

 An enormous multi-day tornado outbreak occurred starting on March 9 and continuing until March 13.
 Over those five days, there were 99 tornadoes confirmed out of as many as 160 tornadoes reported.
 27 of them were considered "strong" (F2-F3) and one was considered "violent" (F4-F5) The majority (62) of the tornadoes occurred on March 12, particularly in Missouri and Illinois.
 At least 12 deaths were blamed on the severe weather, 10 as a result of tornadoes.

 Most of the activity on March 9 took the form of a serial derecho, although eight tornadoes were reported.
 At least two people were killed that day in storms, but not in tornadoes.
 There was little activity on March 10, but it picked up again on March 11 with 18 tornadoes in the mid-Mississippi Valley.
 Two people were killed near Saint Mary, Missouri when their truck was thrown into a propane tank.

 The main outbreak took place on March 12, with at least 62 tornadoes, including most of the strong tornadoes and the only violent one, and eight fatalities.
 Activity continued farther south over Alabama and Mississippi on March 13 with 15 weak (F0-F1) tornadoes before the outbreak finally ended.